-The patient's medication regime is no longer stable due to recent changes The patient is in hospital The patient has recently been discharged from hospital and medicines may change The patient's clinical condition becomes unstable eRD allows the cancellation of the whole prescription or individual items.
+- The patient's medication regime is no longer stable due to recent changes - The patient is in hospital - The patient has recently been discharged from the hospital and medicines may change - The patient's clinical condition has become unstable - An item may need to be cancelled when there are changes to a cost-effective alternative eRD allows the cancellation of the whole prescription or individual items.
 If the prescription is already with the nominated pharmacy, it must be returned to the spine for the cancellation to take place.
 This cancels future issues of the item or the whole prescription.
 Cancellation can be performed by prescribers and other authorised staff at the GP practice.